sapiensoup/sapiensoup.com/_posts/2017-02-06-cannabis-breastfeeding.md

 - A sample size of two isn't representative for a larger population.

 ## True?
 There is eight times more THC in breast milk than in blood?
 This 8:1 ratio has spread across the internet.
-Beware, every author who quotes that number as if it was a fact got the story wrong.
+Beware every author who quotes that number as if it were a fact&mdash;they've got the story wrong.
 Here is what actually happened:

 Once upon a time in 1982[^perez], there was one cannabis smoking mother who agreed to have her blood and breast milk analyzed simultaneously for THC.
 She was a heavy user, smoking marijuana out of a pipe seven times per day.
 About one hour after her last consumption the researchers took a sample of her blood and breast milk.
 It turned out, THC levels in her breast milk were eight times higher than in her blood.